parul0315/Applied-Python-Projects-Business-Simulation-Space-Object-Classification/Task1/README.md

 `demand` - the demand of each fish type<br/>

 ### 2. Technician
 The technician class represents the workers that work in the hatchery.
 Each technician is defined by their name, pay per week, and if they specialize in any fish type.
-This class is critical for managing all the labour hiring and their availability, cost incured and the specialization of the technician that can reduce the maintenance time for the fish, making the hatchery more productive and profitable.
+This class is critical for managing all the labour hiring and their availability, cost incured throughout the quarter.

 Attributes:<br/>
 `name` - the name of the technician<br/>